 - Beauty when interfaces are consistent

 Everyone should understand the content of an interface.
-They should also understand the consequences of every action.
+They should understand the consequences of every action.
 This shouldn’t demand training.
-For example, a guitar only takes a few seconds to understand, but a lifetime to master.
+For example, a guitar takes a few seconds to understand, but a lifetime to master.

-When an interface isn’t clear, making it more efficient will only help people with training.
+When an interface isn’t clear, making it more efficient will help people with training.
 This creates a dependency inside the organization.
 It’s difficult to scale training.
 It’s far easier to scale an organization that has software with clear interfaces.

 People should be able to complete their job-to-be-done without thinking about the interface.
 For example, a book reader shouldn’t be thinking about the binding, pages, and size of the text.
 The interface should “fit” the situation well enough to fade into the background.